-GASB Statement No. 60 - In November 2010, the GASB issued Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements.
-The objective of this Statement is to improve financial reporting by addressing issues related to service concession arrangements (SCAs), which are a type of public-private or public-public partnerships.
-The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2011.
-This Statement had no impact on the District's June 30, 2013 financial statements.

-GASB Statement No. 61 - In November 2010, the GASB issued Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34.
-The objective of this Statement is to improve financial reporting for a governmental financial reporting entity.
-The provisions of this Statement are effective for financial statements for periods beginning after June 15, 2012.
+GASB Statement No. 67 - In June 2012, the GASB issued Statement No. 67, Financial Reporting for Pension Plans-an amendment of GASB Statement No. 25.
+The requirements of this Statement will improve financial reporting primarily through enhanced note disclosures and schedules of required supplementary information that will be presented by the pension plans that are within its scope.
+The provisions of this Statement are effective for financial statements for periods beginning after June 15, 2013.
 This Statement had no material impact to the District's financial statements.

+GASB Statement No. 68 - In June 2012, the GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27.
+The requirements of this Statement will improve the decision-usefulness of information in employer and governmental nonemployer contributing entity financial reports and will enhance its value for assessing accountability and interperiod equity by requiring recognition of the entire net pension liability and a more comprehensive measure of pension expense.
+The provisions of this Statement are effective for financial statements for periods beginning after June 15, 2014.
+This Statement will have a material impact on the District's financial statements for fiscal year ending June 30, 2015.